 The Manager is committed to keeping all Unitholders and other stakeholders and analysts informed of the performance and changes in CRCT or its business which would be likely to materially affect the price or value of the Units, on a timely and consistent basis, so as to assist Unitholders and investors in their investment decisions.

-The Manager has in place an Investor Relations and Corporate Communications team which facilitates effective communication with Unitholders, analysts, fund managers and the media.
+The Manager has in place an Investor Relations and Group Communications team which facilitates effective communication with Unitholders, analysts, fund managers and the media.

 The Manager actively engages with Unitholders and has put in place a Unitholders’ Communication and Investor Relations Policy (Policy) to promote regular, effective and fair communications with Unitholders.
 The Policy is available on CRCT’s website at www.crct.com.sg.

-The Board has established the CDC which assists the Board in the discharge of its functions to meet the obligations arising under the laws and regulations of Singapore relating to and to conform to best practices in the corporate disclosure and compliance process.
-The views and approval of the CDC were sought throughout the year through emails on various announcements and news releases.
+The Board has established the CDC which assists the Board in the discharge of its function to meet the obligations arising under the laws and regulations of Singapore relating to and to conform to best practices in the corporate disclosure and compliance process.
+The views and approvals of the CDC were sought throughout the year through emails on various announcements and news releases.

 More information on the Manager’s investor and media relations with Unitholders can be found in the Investor & Media Relations section on pages 50 to 51 of this Annual Report and the Policy, which is available on CRCT’s website.